-In states that do not tightly enforce covenants not to compete, the value of such a covenant. theoretically at least, should be diminished, and any market data regarding the sales of comparable businesses in that state would have increased importance in determining a value for divorce purposes, where the seller must factor in a loss of profits even with a covenant not to compete.
+In states that do not tightly enforce covenants not to compete, the value of such a covenant, theoretically at least, should be diminished, and any market data regarding the sales of comparable businesses in that state would have increased importance in determining a value for divorce purposes, where the seller must factor in a loss of profits even with a covenant not to compete.
 An example is given in Dietrich, Identifying and Measuring Personal Goodwill in a Professional Practice, CPA EXPERT (Spring 2005) [reprinted in the Dietrich Segregating article, p.
 30-15].
 Dietrich discusses Texas Business & Commerce Code §15.50, which provides that covenants not to compete involving a physician cannot deny to the physician access to a list of his patients whom he has seen or treated within one year of the termination of employment.
 However, the language of the statute evidently relates to covenants not to compete incident to employment, and may or may not apply to covenants not to compete relating to the sale of a medical practice.
 Sales information from states with weak enforcement of covenants not to compete should be studied to see whether the combined sales price and cost of a covenant not to compete is less than in states that enforce such covenants.
 The factor of competition may prove to be less we imagine.

-approach, if the seller's historical compensation is adjusted to reflect his/her knowledge, skill and experience, and if the valuator adjusts the projection of future profits downward to reflect the loss of the seller's personal relationships, then the personal goodwill portion of the overall goodwill of the business is measured by the reduction in future profits tied to the seller's leaving and competing.
-Any goodwill left after making these adjustments is, by process of elimination, enterprise goodwill.

-D. HOW DOES PERSONAL GOODWILL COMPARE TO "HUMAN CAPITAL"?
-It is evident that the "human capital" of the seller has many of the earmarks of personal goodwill, which so many states say is not part of the marital estate to be divided upon divorce.
-It is legally easier to use alimony, and not property division, to address the income disparity arising from the spouses' investment during marriage in increasing the breadwinning spouse's human capital.
+- (3) What's Left is Entity Goodwill.
+In an income approach, if the seller's historical compensation is adjusted to reflect his/her knowledge, skill and experience, and if the valuator adjusts the projection of future profits downward to reflect the loss of the seller's special relationships, then the personal goodwill portion of the overall goodwill of the business is measured by the reduction in future profits tied to the seller's leaving and competing.
+Any goodwill left after making these adjustments is, by process of elimination, commercial or enterprise goodwill. - D. HUMAN CAPITAL IN A DIVORCE.
+It is evident that the "human capital" of the selling owner has many of the earmarks of personal goodwill, which Texas says is not part of the marital estate to be divided upon divorce.
 But in property divisions, the community interest in a business should not be undervalued due to an inaccurate view of what constitutes the tangible and intangible assets of the business, and what constitutes enterprise versus personal goodwill.

-Even if the case law in a particular state has not recognized "human capital" as an asset to divide or as a factor to consider in awarding alimony upon divorce, a lawyer may want to prove up the value of the human capital, or personal goodwill enhanced during marriage, in support of an unequal property division, or some alternative theory of recovery, perhaps in equity, perhaps in restitution and unjust enrichment, perhaps in some other area of law.
+Even though Texas does not recognize "human capital" as an asset to divide upon divorce, a lawyer may want to prove up the community estate's investment in a spouse's human capital, or the increase in personal goodwill during marriage, in support of an unequal property division, or some alternative theory of recovery, perhaps in equity, perhaps in some other area of law.
 Proving only the value of the business, including only enterprise goodwill, leaves the judge with no numbers to consider regarding the value of the personal goodwill of the breadwinning spouse.